DeepLabCut/DeepLabCut/docs/recipes/installTips.md

 Given this is a totally fresh install, here are a few things that I also needed: `sudo apt install libcanberra-gtk-module libcanberra-gtk3-module`

-We strongly recommend for Ubunut users to use Docker (https://hub.docker.com/r/deeplabcut/deeplabcut) - it's a much more reproducible environment.
+We strongly recommend for Ubuntu users to use Docker (https://hub.docker.com/r/deeplabcut/deeplabcut) - it's a much more reproducible environment.

 If you want to use our conda file, then I proceeded below: